geniza-ai/scrapeomatic/README.md

 ## Instagram
 To pull data from Instagram, simply create an Instagram object, then call the `collect(<username>)` method.

+### Additional Methods:
+The Instagram collector also features:

+* `get_post(<post id>)`:  Returns metadata about a specific post.
+The video ID you will need can be found in the Instagram URL for the video.
+For example: `https://www.instagram.com/p/CuE2WNQs6vH/`, the video id would be `CuE2WNQs6vH`.

 ### Example Usage

 ```python